cvarrei/SQLAgent_llm/README.md

-# A SQL-base Retrieved-Augmented Generation Q/Abot: MixQ/A
+# A SQL-based Retrieved-Augmented Generation Q/Abot: MixQ/A

 MixQ/At is a Q&A bot powered by [Mixtral-8x7b](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) to interact with SQLite databases.
 It allows the user to be able to interact by himself with the database.
 It integrates advanced guardrails for enhanced security, providing a safe, efficient way to query and manage data through intuitive language commands.
 The agent was made with LangChain.
 It features a Streamlit integration for an intuitive user experience.